 Be mindful of your green card’s expiration date so you can plan ahead to meet renewal requirements, especially if you plan to travel abroad.
 Having an expired green card can prevent you from re-entering the United States or conducting other life business, such as getting a new job.
 And if you get a misdemeanor for not having a valid green card on you — the law says you must at all times — that could cause problems for you when you apply for U.S. citizenship.

 Not sure if you qualify for U.S. citizenship?
-You can check your eligibility with RapidVisa.
+You can check your eligibility with our partner RapidVisa.
 When you’re ready to apply, we can guide you through every milestone of the naturalization process, starting with your citizenship application all the way to the finish line.

 To renew your green card, you first need to fill out Form I-90 (officially called the “Application to Replace Permanent Resident Card”).
 Don’t be confused by the name of the form — the same application is used for both green card renewals and replacements.